We have back issues in the following categories:

 Issue 8 finally took a semi-serious delve into the life of Beau Brummell; Howard Spent investigated the subtle art of Striking a Pose; we interviewed then-doyen of the Handlebar Club, Ted Sedman; we offerd instruction on Umbrella Jousting, with helpful illustrations; we delved into the world of Chappish childcare with Infant Etiquette; Arbuthnot & Slipper looked at the various crimes on offer to the gentry; and someone sent us a photograph of himself reading the Chap on Macchu Picchu.
 Strapline: Hail Priapus, potent friend, and Bacchus the bringer of joy.

-Buy all seven of the rare back issues listed above for the price of only six, with added reductions on postage costs for the bundle.
+Buy all nine of the rare back issues listed above for the price of only eight, with added reductions on postage costs for the bundle.